 If you're planning to buy a condominium, you're probably not going to stay in your new home very long.

-More than half of all condo owners move out within six years of purchase, according to the National Association of Home Builders.
-Less than a third of single-family homeowners move within that same time.
+More than half of all condo buyers move out in six years or less, according to the National Association of Home Builders.
+Less than a third of single-family homeowners leave that quickly.

 Smart move 1.
 Understand your product.

 - Affordable housing in otherwise unaffordable locations.

 - Convenient access to public transit, employment, entertainment and shopping.

 You'll want to purchase a property in a high-demand location that appeals to young and old and that is priced far below the single-family options in the area.